 So, for me the Calvinists’ doctrines of double predestination and limited atonement form a tag team that not only gut-punches our already anxious souls, but fuels our profound anxiety, because it gives us no objective truth to proclaim or to believe.
 Without objective truth, we can never have unearthly assurance, and we are doomed to live with an assurance that is of our own making.
 Calvinism leaves us either in denial of our waywardness, for to acknowledge it would be to face “proof” that we are not of the elect, or it leaves us inventing a religious form that we can follow to prove that we are—and self-righteously proud that we are doing so.
 No thank you.

-The best treatment of the problem of assurance from a Calvinist’s perspective is Louis Berkhof’s, The Assurance of Faith.
-(Grand Rapids: Wm.
+A great treatment of the problem of assurance from a Calvinist’s perspective is Louis Berkhof’s, The Assurance of Faith (Grand Rapids: Wm.
 B. Eerdmans Publishing Co., 1939).
-He sees the issue and has some helpful things to say, but in the end he leaves us with ourselves and the hope that the Holy Spirit can take the vague, even deceptive message that “God loves sinners” (for the Calvinist’s God loves some sinners) and use it to give an individual firm and certain knowledge that the Father loves them in particular.
-Thomas Erskine’s, The Unconditional Freeness of the Gospel, written in the land of Calvinism, is the book to read if you want to understand the gospel and to experience real assurance (available on our web site).
+He sees the issue and has some very helpful things to say, but in the end he leaves us with ourselves and the hope that the Holy Spirit can take the vague, even deceptive message that “God loves sinners” (for the Calvinist’s God loves some sinners) and use it to give an individual firm and certain knowledge that the Father loves them in particular.
+Thomas Erskine’s, The Unconditional Freeness of the Gospel, written in the land of Calvinism, is a great book to read if you want to understand the gospel and to experience real assurance (available on our web site).

 A great book on Calvin’s theology is Victor A. Shepherd’s, The Nature and Function of Faith in the Theology of John Calvin, (Macon, Georgia: Mercer University Press, 1983).